Flea Control: Organic Beats Toxic! Cheaper Too!

 Further, this is assuming a lot of optimal things about the mating, finding food, the optimal egg, larva and pupal environment, the fastest possible egg-to-egg cycle with no consideration for mortality at all of the different stages.

 The reality check is that it's a hard life to be a flea.
 The larva compete for food (their favorite food is flea poop, but they'll eat most forms of organic matter).
 In a clean house, it can be so difficult to find food, that hardly any larva become pupa.
 Hot and/or dry conditions can be deadly too.
+Even under the best conditions, flea mortality is often more than 80%.
+Assuming that Helga beats the odds and becomes a granny within the one month time frame, then she might have personally laid one female egg that survives to lay more eggs.
+That one might lay 12 eggs.
+If helga managed to lay another 12 eggs, you have a total of 24 possibly viable eggs at the end of the month, most of which will probably not make it to adulthood.
+So when you read outlandish numbers like 125,000, I think you're reading something that is trying to get suckers to part with their money.

-In my worst flea situation, I don't think there was ever more than 30 adult fleas alive in the house at one time.
+In my worst flea control situation, I don't think there was ever more than 30 adult fleas alive in the house at one time.

 So the important thing to keep in mind here is that if you keep a clean house, you're probably not going to be dealing with more than a few dozen fleas at any given time.